Blady-Com/QtAda6/readme.md

 Known limitations are :

 - Only QtCore, QtGui and QtWidgets are provided
-- Signal, composed types and so on are not or partially translated
+- Signal, composed types, multi-inheritance and so on are not or partially translated
 - Class inheritance is not available on Ada side
 - No memory management